citizensense/AirKit_Logbook/toolkit.md

 * Dockery, Douglas W., C. Arden Pope, Xiping Xu, John D. Spengler, James H. Ware, Martha E. Fay, Benjamin G. Ferris Jr, and Frank E. Speizer.
 "An association between air pollution and mortality in six US cities."
 New England journal of medicine 329, no. 24 (1993): 1753-1759.

 * Dutta, Prabal, Paul M. Aoki, Neil Kumar, Alan Mainwaring, Chris Myers, Wesley Willett, and Allison Woodruff.
 "Common sense: participatory urban sensing using a network of handheld air quality monitors."
-In Proceedings of the 7th ACM conference on embedded networked sensor systems, pp. 349-350.
-2009.
+In Proceedings of the 7th ACM conference on embedded networked sensor systems (2009): 349-350.

 * Eilenberg, S. Rose, R. Subramanian, Carl Malings, Aliaksei Hauryliuk, Albert A. Presto, and Allen L. Robinson.
 "Using a network of lower-cost monitors to identify the influence of modifiable factors driving spatial patterns in fine particulate matter concentrations in an urban environment."
 Journal of Exposure Science & Environmental Epidemiology (2020): 1-13.